hyphenOs/hyphenos-site-nikola/posts/2021/rust-performance-first-steps.md

 The code that we are exploring is for the dissection of DNS packets, before we actually look into the code, let's quickly understand a bit about how records are compressed in the DNS packets as this particular part of the code was problematic.

 In a DNS packet, DNS records for the hostnames are compressed by not repeating the parts of the hostname again if multiple records are present and simply providing the pointer to the actual records, for instance let's say there are four name server records for `ns1.example.com`, `ns2.example.com`, `ns3.example.com` and `ns4.example.com`, this is encoded in a packet as `ns1.example.com` and for `ns2`, `ns3` and `ns4` only the pointer to the `.example.com` is kept.
-[This section](https://datatracker.ietf.org/doc/html/rfc1035#section-4.1.4){:target="\_blank"} in the DNS RFC has more details about it.
+[This section](https://datatracker.ietf.org/doc/html/rfc1035#section-4.1.4){:target="\_blank"} in the RFC-1035 has more details about it.

 # First Implementation and Issues